 1. Core Challenges for Code Agents

-2. Practical Case: Build an Agent That Can Develop Agents
+2. Practical Case: Building an Agent That Can Develop Agents by Itself

 8. Week 6: Evaluation and Selection of Large Models